 Move slow work off the request/response cycle.
 Architect Celery + Redis for production: workers, queues, retries with exponential backoff, periodic jobs with Beat, and live monitoring with Flower.

-If a request takes longer than a second, your users feel it.
-Email sending, PDF generation, third-party API calls, image processing, daily exports — all of these belong off the request/response cycle.
-Celery is the de-facto answer for Django, and with Redis as the broker it scales from one worker on a $5 VPS to hundreds across a Kubernetes cluster.
+If a request takes longer than a second, your users feel it — and email sending, PDF generation, third-party API calls, image processing, and report exports all routinely take far longer.
+These belong off the request/response cycle entirely.
+Celery is the de-facto answer for Django, and with Redis as the broker it scales from one worker on a small VPS to hundreds across a cluster.
+This tutorial covers Celery the way production demands: architecture, reliable retries, scheduling, routing, monitoring, and the failure modes that bite teams who treat it as fire-and-forget.

-Celery has three moving parts: your Django app (the producer), the broker (Redis or RabbitMQ — a queue that holds task messages), and one or more workers (separate processes that pull tasks and run them).
-A result backend (also Redis) stores task return values if you need them.
-Beat is a single scheduler process that emits periodic tasks on a cron-like schedule.
+Celery has three moving parts.
+Your Django app is the producer: it creates tasks.
+The broker (Redis or RabbitMQ) is a queue that holds task messages until a worker is ready.
+One or more workers are separate processes that pull tasks off the queue and execute them.
+A result backend optionally stores task return values if you need them, and Beat is a scheduler process that emits periodic tasks on a cron-like schedule.
+Understanding these pieces clarifies everything else: tasks flow from your app through the broker to workers, decoupled in time and space, which is exactly what makes background processing both scalable and resilient.

 pip install "celery[redis]==5.4.*" django-celery-beat django-celery-results